-Harnessing the Power of Product Types, Tags, and Collections: Elevating Your E-commerce Experience
+Harnessing the Power of Product Types, Tags, Collections & Product Categories to Elevate Your E‑commerce Store

-Discover the power of Shopify’s Product Types, Tags, and Collections, and learn how to leverage them for an optimised, customer-friendly e-commerce experience.
+Discover the power of Shopify’s Product Types, Tags, and now Product Categories and learn how to leverage them for an optimised, customer-friendly e-commerce experience.

-In the complex, vibrant world of e-commerce, organisation is key.
-With thousands of products available at the click of a button, an intuitive and streamlined online store can be the difference between a thriving business and one that falls by the wayside.
-This all begins with the backbone of your online store – your product organisation strategy.
+Ithe vibrant, highly competitive world of e‑commerce, organisation isn’t optional: it’s essential.
+With thousands of products available at the click of a button, having an intuitive, structured, SEO‑optimised store can make the difference between thriving and being lost in the noise.
+This all begins with your product classification strategy.

 Product Types